med-ali-bannour/OnlineShop/README.md

 # OnlineShop
-This a  online shoop project written in Java.
+This a  online shopping project written in Java.